luigirazum/ytvideoplayer/README.md

-# ytvideoplayer
+# Youtube video player clone
-A Youtube semi-clone video player
+This project is a Youtube semi-clone video player.